intmus/inttheory19-20/_10-intro-part-writing/a1-funds-of-part-writing.md

 Units 10 and 11 will help you solidify this process, beginning with a demonstration of the fundamentals of part-writing using only our basic knowledge, then exploring the stylistic errors of four-part chorale writing, and finally fully applying part-writing in a chorale style.

 We will be referring to this handout, [Part-Writing Error Checklist and Guide](https://docs.google.com/document/d/1s9Xd3LPqoaEevshTopxHzLX9jCzxVCZocOBLD_dceMU/edit?usp=sharing), for the next two units, so you may want to print this out.

+## Why part-writing?

+Before we begin, I would like to address a question that I have received many times from students.
+Why do we study part-writing, particularly in a strict style that is not performed regularly by modern musicians?

+There are many answers for this, but there is one in particular that I think justifies the study of this in this course.
+Part-writing is the simplest way to study how voice-leading creates harmony.
+Even though most of its rules are archaic, and a modern student's ear is not nearly as offended by certain style characteristics (e.g. parallel perfect fifths), this is the most straightforward way to study every aspect of how music functions: voice-leading, chord progressions, voicing chords, chordal structure, tendency tones, melodic construction, and every other aspect of how music functions.

+We could attempt to focus on only one style of modern music--whether pop, jazz, classical, or otherwise--but because each is complex and would require tremendous study, you would need to learn basic harmony before beginning to understand any of them.
+And each of these musics has its roots in diatonic harmony, so an understanding of basic chorale style part-writing will allow you to study and analyze *all* of these styles, rather than focusing your studies into only one area and being ignorant of the others.

+In short, you may never use this directly, but a knowledge and understanding of these basic tenets will greatly enhance your ability to function as a musician, regardless of your career path.

 ## A first attempt